sfraser-dev/web-static-my-portfolio-site/README.md

-# Portfolio Website (Static)
+# Portfolio Website

-Portfolio website created while doing the Just IT Software Development Bootcamp.
+My personal (static) website.

-Technologies used: CSS (W3.CSS) and HTML.
+Built very simply using HTML, CSS, W3.CSS and a tiny bit of JavaScript.